Skip to Content

 One of the best ways to prevent heat loss during the winter months in your RV is to dress up your RV.
 Or, rather, put it in a skirt.

 RV skirting consists of any type of material that covers the gap between the sides of your rig and the cold ground.
-By installing additional RV skirting, you further insult the bottom of your rig.
+By installing additional RV skirting, you further insulate the bottom of your rig.

 Skirting your RV can prevent cold air from becoming trapped under the RV and rising up through your floors.
 In fact, the warmth from the RV can hold in warm air under the rig when there is skirting in place, keeping it even warmer.